Posted on October 1, 2020

 We have prepared this step-by-step guide to explain how to attest to IA in your MDinteractive account.

-Selecting Your Improvement Activities
+TIPS on Selecting Your Improvement Activities

 For each activity, CMS has included an activity description, data validation and suggested documentation.
 When selecting Improvement Activities, it is important to identify ones that are relevant to your practice and patient population.